0install/docs/docs/developers/dotnet-api.md

 The Zero Install .NET API provides the basis for [Zero Install for Windows](../details/windows.md).

 You can also use it to integrate Zero Install features into your own application.
-Reference the [NuGet packages](https://dotnet.0install.net/md_nuget.html).
-See the [API Documentation](https://dotnet.0install.net) for information on how to use them.
+See the [API Documentation](https://dotnet.0install.net) for more information.